Kentucky Can Inspire New Donors: Samantha Eversole

 “It is not a lot, but at least I can do something,” Eversole said.
 “It will help my mom’s legacy live on, and it will help alleviate the burden for some students.
 I knew multiple kids at UK who had full-time jobs, went full-time to school and were juggling families and other demands.
 They were doing great, but if I can help them in a small way, I want to.”

-More than the financial support, these scholarships provide emotional support to the recipients, affirming their worth and acknowledging their efforts, said Sonja Feist-Price, vice president for the Office of Institutional Diversity, which oversees Student Support services.
+More than the financial support, these scholarships provide emotional support to the recipients, affirming their worth and acknowledging their efforts, said Sonja Feist-Price.

 “Her gift says to students, ‘I see you and you’re important,’” Feist-Price said.
 “At times, students feel invisible and their struggles associated with academic achievement may go unnoticed.
 However, these scholarships say to students, ‘You are of such importance that we want to invest in your success and your future.’
 These scholarships also inspire students to give back to others when they have the opportunity to do so.”